SherlockHolmes-dev/Data228_Project/README.md

 ## Analysis uisng Spark
 Top_20_activities_by_companies : With this analysis we are listing Top 20 companies with most activities on GIT.
+Language_Analysis : Separates repo language for popularity trend analysis grouped by year and month.

 ## Snowflake Analytics Table